kwynns/react-take-home-test/README.md

 Clean up the ui/styling a little bit and make sure it's responsive.

-Bonus: (if this is taking too long don't worry about the bonus)
+Bonus: (only if you have the time, and this isn't taking too long)

 Add a view more button on each person that opens a drawer https://chakra-ui.com/docs/components/overlay/drawer and displays all of the fields.

-Bonus2: Have the page number show in the url, and when you reload it displays that page.
-Same thing with the drawer/user.
-Put the user id in the url, so when the page is reloaded, the drawer will show with the user.
+Bonus2: Have the page number show in the url, and when you reload it fetches and displays that page on load.
+Same thing with the drawer/user with the user id in the url (use routes)